Kotlin/kotlinx-kover/README.md

 **More examples of Gradle plugin applying can be found in [example folder](kover-gradle-plugin/examples)**

+## Kover Aggregated Plugin
+Kover Aggregated Plugin as a prototype of Gradle Settings plugin, created to simplify the setup of multi-project builds.
+It is in its infancy, it is recommended to use it only for test or pet projects.

+Refer to the [documentation](https://kotlin.github.io/kotlinx-kover/gradle-plugin/aggregated.html) for details.

 ## Kover CLI
 Standalone JVM application used for offline instrumentation and generation of human-readable reports.